-Pet owners should also be vigilant during walks throughout the Summer.
-Pets require access to fresh water during hot weather and owners should opt for shorter, more frequent walks.
+Always ensure that your pet has access to fresh, clean water and access to shade (when spending time outdoors).
 It is also recommended to avoid asphalt on hot days to prevent potential burns to the pads of their paws.

 If you have non-emergency concerns about the welfare of an animal, call: 1-833-9-ANIMAL (264625).